Assistant Professor Email: nveldt@tamu.edu

 [CV]

 My research focuses on combinatorial algorithms and computational methods for data analysis, especially data that can be modeled by a graph or network.
-This combines interests in CS theory, computational science, discrete mathematics, machine learning, and various data science applications.
+This combines interests in CS theory, computational science, discrete mathematics, and various data science applications.

 New and Events